 22% of US companies have allocated parts of their profits to AI.
 According to a recent study from SAP, companies that operate most processes with the help of ML have experienced 43% more growth than those who either haven’t started using AI and ML or who aren’t using it well.

 AI and Big Data relationship is becoming core to business strategy.
-But no matter how great the AI algorithm are, Big Data analytics still need to be done properly with the best possible tools.
+But no matter how great the AI algorithm is, Big Data analytics still need to be done properly with the best possible tools.

 TASIL is an example of Big Data analytics done right.
 Data comes from reliable sources and is analysed in the most secure way.
 Our customer insights have a crucial value and give you a competitive advantage.
 Implementing AI into our strategy could be beneficial not only for our company but also for our clients.
 Who knows what the future is going to bring for us?